content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/5-java-JDBC/1-java-jdbc-introduction.md

 # 2. JDBC Architecture

--   The JDBC API supports both two-tier and three-tier processing models for database access but in general, JDBC Architecture consists of two layers −
+-   The JDBC API supports both two-tier and three-tier processing models for database access but in general, JDBC Architecture consists of two layers:
 1.  **JDBC API** − This provides the application-to-JDBC Manager connection.
 2.  **JDBC Driver API** − This supports the JDBC Manager-to-Driver Connection.
 -   The JDBC API uses a driver manager and database-specific drivers to provide transparent connectivity to heterogeneous databases.
 -   The JDBC driver manager ensures that the correct driver is used to access each data source.
 -   The driver manager is capable of supporting multiple concurrent drivers connected to multiple heterogeneous databases.
--   Following is the architectural diagram, which shows the location of the driver manager with respect to the JDBC drivers and the Java application −
+-   Following is the architectural diagram, which shows the location of the driver manager with respect to the JDBC drivers and the Java application.

 ![JDBC Architecture](media/architecture-jdbc.png)

 ## 2.1 Common JDBC Components

-The JDBC API provides the following interfaces and classes −
+-   The JDBC API provides the following interfaces and classes.

 **DriverManager**: